Booking and Planning Your Visit

 Yes, if you book them.
 We do not charge you for the lunch room if you have mats for your pupils to sit and eat their lunch on.
 This set up is easier for the Museum Team to maintain to a high standard.
 If you wish to have tables and chairs for your pupils to eat at, please mention this when booking.
 As this will take more time to clean, there will be an additional charge: £80 for a half day, £150 for the full day.

 Yes.
-If the weather is good you are more than welcome to use our garden.
+If the weather is good you are more than welcome to use our garden, but please be mindful of other visitors and remind the children that it isn’t the same as a playground space.
 You can also eat your lunches outside if you wish.
 We would ask that the pupils do not sit on the café tables and chairs as they are meant for café customers.

 What can I do to ensure the day runs smoothly?

 Please don’t be late!
 Aim to arrive as early as you can.
-Please make sure you have the Learning Team’s phone number (01296 387345) in your mobile phone so you can contact us if you are going to be late and we can try and rearrange the timings of your visit to ensure your pupils still get the most possible out of the day.
+Of course it can happen, so please make sure you have the Learning Team’s phone number (01296 325232) in your mobile phone so you can contact us if you are going to be late and we can try and rearrange the timings of your visit to ensure your pupils still get the most possible out of the day.
+If you are late for the start of a session, it is likely to shorten the workshop/craft, as we have other schools and events to consider on any given day.

 How accessible is the site?